mkolodner/DynamicGaugeTargets/README.md

 1. Connect your sandbox to SFDX
     1. a. sfdx force:auth:web:login --setalias __aliasforsandbox__ --instanceurl https://test.salesforce.com
     2. (once taken to test.salesforce.com you can click to use a custom domain)
+2. Make sure that you [install the UnofficialSF flow component](https://unofficialsf.com/a-graphical-soql-query-builder-for-flow/) in your sandbox, since it's required for one of this project's flows.
-2. Delete from your local copy of the project all the parts of it that you do not want to deploy (and are going to cause you errors in deployment.)
+3. Delete from your local copy of the project's force-app folder all the parts of it that you do not want to deploy (and are going to cause you errors if you try.)
 This means:
-    1. the dashboards (because the running user won't exist)
+    1. Folder: dashboards (because the running user won't exist)
-    2. the reports (irrelevant)
+    2. Folder: reports (irrelevant)
-    3. the applications (I assume you don't want or need to modify the standard Sales app in your sandbox)
+    3. Folder: applications (I assume you don't want or need to modify the standard Sales app in your sandbox)
-    4. the list views for Account and Contact (you shouldn't need them)
+    4. Folders for Account and Contact within the objects folder.
+(All that's there are list views and you shouldn't need them.)
-    5. and the profiles (you won't be able to deploy them without heavy editing)
+    5. folder: profiles (you woudln't be able to deploy the admin profile without heavy editing)
-3. Deploy the metadata:
+4. Deploy the metadata:
     1. sfdx force:source:deploy -u __aliasforsandbox__ -p 'force-app'
-4. Once deployed you will need to modify field level security for all of the deployed fields or nobody will be able to see them--even you!
+5. Once deployed you will need to modify field level security for all of the deployed fields (or nobody will be able to see them--even you!)
-5. Don't forget to modify and/or activate the flows that are installed.
+6. Don't forget to modify and/or activate the flows that are installed.